 “They were sewing me up and there were all those people there, and yet it was the most peaceful experience I’ve ever had.
 It was just me and my baby and my husband.
 That is all that mattered.”

 First change in years

 Betsey Snow, RN, the senior director of Women and Children’s Services for AAMC, says the birth represents the first big change to cesarean procedures in years.
 The last big change, she says, “was in the 80s, when dads were finally allowed in the operating room.”

 “A lot of women feel like they failed because they couldn’t have a vaginal delivery,” says Betsey.
 “This is a way to give them another option.”

-If you meet this criteria and have agreement with your doctor about your wishes for a family-centered C-section, please complete this form.
 We want to ensure your experience is the best for you and your family.
 Please know our very first priority is safety for you and your baby.

 C-section deliveries can be life-saving procedures when medically necessary; they carry a higher risk of negative outcomes for mothers and babies when not medically indicated.
 AAMC still recommends vaginal delivery as the standard.